Skip to content

 Camera

-The Camera widget allows you to send a video stream from a virtual device to the Android system.
+The Camera injection widget allows you to send a video stream from a virtual device to the Android system.
 With this widget, you can test an Android application that uses Android built-in cameras.

 The default video stream is a simple video placeholder - you can also use the video stream from a real physical webcam connected or integrated into your computer.

-To use the Camera widget, click
+To toggle the Camera injection widget, click in the right toolbar.

 Make sure your camera is allowed to access the virtual device.